 “I’m hoping that we can stay here long enough that it will at least come back some,” said Keller, who works as an assistant at a company that makes loans to ranchers and farmers.

 While Keller said she appreciates Obama’s advocacy on home loans, she declined to say who she plans to vote for in the November presidential election, calling the matter “just too personal.”

 Obama said that while the Kellers were able to refinance under HARP, the program must be expanded to let more homeowners take advantage of record low interest rates.

 “This is a smart thing to do not only for homeowners but for our economy,” he said.

 Housing and Urban Development Secretary Shaun Donovan told lawmakers this week that homeowners with more equity should be allowed to participate and risk should be waived for lenders who refinance loans now handled by other servicers.

 Senator Robert Menendez, a New Jersey Democrat, and California Democrat Barbara Boxer plan to introduce a bill to expand HARP to as many as 17.5 million more borrowers.
 The measure would streamline refinancing for borrowers with more than 20 percent equity and would encourage competition among lenders by waiving warranties when they refinance loans.

 Obama yesterday raised campaign money in Seattle and Los Angeles.
 The biggest event was a dinner at the home of actor George Clooney.

-The evening brought in almost $15 million, according to co- host Jeffrey Katzenberg, chief executive officer of Glendale, California-based Dreamworks Animation Skg Inc. (DWA) That figure includes money from the 150 donors who paid the full ticket price of $40,000 for the event and smaller donations the campaign raised by raffling off a chance to attend the dinner.
+The evening brought in almost $15 million, according to co- host Jeffrey Katzenberg, chief executive officer of Glendale, California-based Dreamworks Animation Skg Inc. (DWA:US) That figure includes money from the 150 donors who paid the full ticket price of $40,000 for the event and smaller donations the campaign raised by raffling off a chance to attend the dinner.